wrld3d/wrld-themes/README.md

 ![eeGeo Environment Themes](http://cdn2.eegeo.com/wp-content/uploads/2016/03/eegeo-environment-themes.jpg)

+### Water Reflection Cube Maps

+To override the default water reflection cube map in a theme, add an entry like the following:

+    WaterReflectionCubeMap: SanFrancisco/water_reflection

+...where the cube map PNGs for each face are named SanFrancisco/water_reflection_posX.png, SanFrancisco/water_reflection_negX.png, etc.

 ## Creating Embedded Manifests

 The [create_embedded_manifest](https://github.com/eegeo/eegeo-themes/blob/master/create_embedded_manifest.py) script can be used to generate an embedded theme manifest and its textures from a regular theme manifest.
 These resources are required by the eeGeo SDK at startup.
 All this script requires to run is Python version 2.7.